-We have signed a Memorandum of Understanding with the federal and provincial governments (as represented by Natural Resources Canada and the Nova Scotia Department of Energy and Mines) in which the governments can use and rely on, where appropriate, our existing practices to assist in discharging the Crown’s consultation and accommodation obligations.
+We have signed a Memorandum of Understanding with the federal and provincial governments (as represented by Natural Resources Canada and the Nova Scotia Department of Natural Resources and Renewables) in which the governments can use and rely on, where appropriate, our existing practices to assist in discharging the Crown’s consultation and accommodation obligations.

 We will work to engage and consult with Indigenous communities throughout the lifecycle of offshore resource management and development.

 View our Memorandum of Understanding with governments as it pertains to Indigenous consultation here.

 We require operators to conduct offshore activities in a manner that minimizes the impact on fisheries, marine fish resources, and fish habitat.

 To assist us in better understanding the needs and concerns of the fishing industry, we’ve established a Fisheries Advisory Committee.
 The Fisheries Advisory Committee includes representatives from various fishing groups, the Department of Fisheries and Oceans Canada, Natural Resources Canada, the Nova Scotia Department of Fisheries and Aquaculture, and the Nova Scotia Department of Natural Resources and Renewables.
 Fisheries Advisory Committee members provide advice and suggestions to us for consideration in such things as activity authorization applications, and input into our guidelines.
 Committee members are provided with notice of all Environmental Assessments, and are invited to submit comments to us for consideration during the review process.

 For a list of Fisheries Advisory Committee members, please click here.

 Learn more about the purpose and structure of Fisheries Advisory Committee.
 Check out our Terms of Reference.